Tcleary/software-design-lab/templates/journal.md

 *Hour 3: Did excercise 17, spent most of the time figuring out how to get the code down to one line.
 *Hour 4/5: Did excercises 18-21, stopped before doing ex21 study drills.

+## Week 5 (2/21 to 2/27)

+More python

+*Hours 1&2: I took the python2 script I had to convert Excel sheet into indivudual XML files so it would work in python3.
+At first it worked, but then noticed a lot of fields were missing.
+After running it a few times I realized I was missing the code to write those specific fields.
+Got that working, but the "Date" field kept not showing up.
+After a whole lot more poking around, I realized Python wasn't reading the Date column, because the column was listing the dates as dates, not as plain text.
+This led to some reformatting in Excel and now the files are exported correctly.
+The remaining issue is a "Traceback ....." error because the script reads past the last row and is hitting blank "Filename" cells or reading a column too far.
+Will investigate more later.